9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ::::

 A name can only appear once in a set of pattern bindings.
-We cannot place a variable in multiple positions to express the notion \"this value and that should be identical\".
-Instead, we\'ll solve this problem using *guards*, another invaluable Haskell feature.
+We cannot place a variable in multiple positions to express the notion "this value and that should be identical".
+Instead, we'll solve this problem using *guards*, another invaluable Haskell feature.

 ## Conditional evaluation with guards

-Pattern matching limites us to performing fixed tests of a value\'s shape.
-Although this is useful, we will often want to make a more expressive check before evaluating a function\'s body.
+Pattern matching limites us to performing fixed tests of a value's shape.
+Although this is useful, we will often want to make a more expressive check before evaluating a function's body.
 Haskell provides a feature, *guards*, that give us this ability.
-We\'ll introduce the idea with a modification of the function we wrote to compare two nodes of a tree.
+We'll introduce the idea with a modification of the function we wrote to compare two nodes of a tree.